sofia-fischer/philo-blog/content/posts/2024-09-evolutionary-architecture.md

 ### Fitness Functions

-> “An architectural fitness function is any mechanism that provides an objective integrity assessment of some
+> An architectural fitness function is any mechanism that provides an objective integrity assessment of some
-> architectural characteristic(s).”
+> architectural characteristic(s).

 Fitness functions in practice make take the form of: